jramos0/sovereign-university-data/courses/btc401/en.md

 ![video replay](https://youtu.be/CnSwXsNO-kE)

-### Understanding Money and Bitcoin: Principles and Perspectives
+### Understanding money and Bitcoin: principles and perspectives

-In this chapter, we embark on a comprehensive exploration of the core concepts of money, beginning with its fundamental functions as recognized in classical economic theory: a store of value, medium of exchange, and unit of account.
-We’ll also delve into how these concepts align with Bitcoin and why it stands as a transformative force in modern economics.
+In this chapter, we will embark on a comprehensive exploration of the core concepts of money, beginning with its fundamental functions as recognized in classical economic theory: a store of value, medium of exchange, and unit of account.
+We will also delve into how these concepts align with Bitcoin and why it stands as a transformative force in modern economics.
 Drawing from Austrian Economics and the Cypherpunk ethos, we will assess the unique role Bitcoin plays in addressing the limitations of traditional money.

-### What is Money?
+### What is money?

 Money, in its simplest form, is a tool used to facilitate trade and store wealth over time.
 It serves three primary functions: